Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet3D_ADC_daughterboard.md

 # Firmware configuration

-The daughter board is supported by firmware 3.6.0-beta.3 and later for Duet 3 main boards, 3HC and 1HCL expansion baords
+The daughter board is supported by firmware 3.6.0-beta.3 and later for Duet 3 main boards, 3HC and 1HCL expansion boards

 ## Configuring the first channel